Ashish-Hallur/SPEAR-Metrics/README.md

 SPEAR-Metrics contains the extraction and analysis code used for large-scale speech-native evaluation baselines over the Seamless Interaction corpus.
 It focuses on conversational signals that text-only evaluation misses: pitch behavior, speaking rhythm, pausing, and lexical properties of ASR-aligned transcripts.

-The accompanying manuscript is included as `InterSpeech_Submission.pdf` and `final.tex`:

 > Distributional Baselines for Conversational Prosody and Rhythm
 > Ashish G. Hallur, Thomas Thebaud, Venkatesh Ravichandran, Georgi Tinchev, and Laureano Moro-Velazquez